designstem/projects/colorblindness/index-04-3-properties.md

 -

 ~Next, the **saturation of the colors** is reduced.
 You can compare this effect to dissolving watercolors in water.
 Low saturation means less pigment in the water.
-High saturation means a high degree of pigment dissolved in water.
+High saturation means more pigment dissolved in water.
 Depending on the brightness of the color, with no saturation you either get a grey hue (light or dark) or even black (no light, no saturation).~

 ~Describe the different effect low and high saturated colors have, using adjectives.~